 - 1. Name of facility: Pfizer Ireland Pharmaceuticals - 2.
 Location (mailing address): Grange Castle Business Park, Clondalkin, Dublin 22 - 3.
-General description of the types of diseases covered: (i) Preparation of bulk components for a pneumococcal vaccine.
+General description of the types of diseases covered: - (i) Preparation of bulk components for a pneumococcal vaccine.
 These bulk components are further processed at a manufacturing site outside Ireland.
-In addition, bulk final pneumococcal vaccine is brought to the site from outside Ireland and filled into syringes. - (ii) Preparation of one bulk component for a meningococcal vaccine.
-This bulk component is further processed at a manufacturing site outside Ireland. - (iii) The facility also holds a Manufacturer's Authorisation for investigational medicinal products (IMPs) for use in clinical trials.
-This includes vaccine conjugation.
+In addition, bulk final pneumococcal vaccine is brought to the site from outside Ireland and filled into syringes. - (ii) Preparation of bulk components for a Covid vaccine.
+These bulk components are synthesised from linearised plasmid-DNA via in vitro transcription and further processed at a manufacturing site outside Ireland. - (iii) Preparation of bulk components for an influenza vaccine.
+These bulk components are synthesised from linearised plasmid-DNA via in vitro transcription and further processed at a manufacturing site outside Ireland. - (iv) Preparation of one bulk component for a meningococcal vaccine.
+This bulk component is further processed at a manufacturing site outside Ireland. - (v) The facility also holds a Manufacturer's Authorisation for investigational medicinal products (IMPs) for use in clinical trials.
+This includes vaccine conjugation, formulated bulk and final dosage form (pre-filled syringe).